kschu91/largest-remainder-method/README.md

 That´s why this library also supports callbacks for applying this algorithm.

 You just have to supply 2 callbacks to the `usort` method.
 The first one, to fetch the relevant number from the object.
 And the second one to write the rounded number back to the object.

+> Make sure to pass the first argument of the setter callback as reference, eg. as in the example below: `&$item`.
+If not, the resulting data will maintain their original numbers and are not rounded.

 ```php
 $objects = [
     ['a' => 18.562874251497007],